winsuntech/fruitmix/doc/xattr.md

 # Extended Attribute

-Fruitmix uses Linux file system's Extended Attribute (xattr) feature to store `File Instance` data.
+Fruitmix uses Linux file system's Extended Attribute feature to store `File Instance` data.

 All files and folders in `Universe` has an extended attribute named: `user.fruitmix`, including the root folders.

-# Non-Root Node
+`xattr` is a JavaScript library for reading and writing extended attribute data for files and folders.
+We also use this term to refer to the extended attribute data.

+# Extended Attribute Data

-There are five properties in xattr for non-root folders and files.
+There are possibly five or six properties in `xattr` for folders and files, depending on if it is stored on disk, or loaded into memory as an JavaScript object.

+When it is stored on disk, it is transformed to JSON format and has an extra property named `htime`.
+When loaded as program internal state, such data are merged into an `fs.Stats` object with `htime` property dropped (an object named as `xstat`, see blow), since it is not used by upper layer.

 ```
+# example xattr, in JavaScript format

 {
   uuid: UUID.v4(),
-  owner: null,
+  owner: [],
-  writelist: null,
+  writelist: [],
-  readlist: null,
+  readlist: [],
-  hash: null,   // file only
-  htime: null   // epoch time value, i.e. Date object.getTime(), file only
+  hash: ,
+  htime: , // only used in xstat layer and stored in disk
 }
 ```

 * `uuid`: string, UUID, version 4, required
-* `owner`: string, UUID, version 4, null if not set, required
+* `owner`: uuid array, required, may be empty
-* `writelist`: null or array, containing UUID list, required
+* `writelist`: uuid array, or `undefined`, may be empty array
-* `readlist`: null or array, containing UUID list, required
+* `readlist`: uuid array, or `undefined`, may be empty array
-* `hash`: SHA256 string for file, or null, if not computed yet, required
+* `hash`: SHA256 digest, or `undefined`, for file; `undefined` for folder
-* `htime`: hash time, epoch time integer.
-Reader can compare this with mtime to determine if hash is outdated, required.
+* `htime`: hash time, epoch time integer, or `undefined` if not computed yet, for file.
+Reader can compare this with mtime to determine if hash is outdated. undefined for folder. `undefined` for folder.

 Notice that owner property has different interpretation for non-root and root node.
-For non-root node, it is interpreted as the **creator**.
+For non-root node, it is interpreted as **creator**.
+For root node, owner means who can change the writelist and readlist for any files and folders on drives and libraries he or she owns.

 In most cases when user put files into system, either through web interface, or via some sort of network file service, such as samba, fruitmix can determine who is the creator of the file.
 But there are chances that user put a file into the system manually, bypassing the fruitmix.
 In such situation, there is no proper logic to force the `creator` to be someone, especially in multiple user owned drives or libraries.
-The only thing we can do is to leave it empty (`null`).
+The only thing we can do is to leave it empty (`[]`).

 # Xstat